Exporting Contacts

 Hamtrax can upload contacts directly to your QRZ.com logbook via the QRZ API -- no manual file upload required.

-1. Set up your QRZ API key in Settings → Integrations → QRZ Logbook (or use the inline setup on the Export screen).
+- Connect your QRZ API key once in Settings → Preferences → Integrations → QRZ Logbook (or use the inline setup on the Export screen).
+Need the key?
+See Get Your QRZ Logbook API Key.

-Contacts uploaded to QRZ are tracked by their QRZ log ID (qrzLogId), so Hamtrax knows which contacts are already on QRZ and skips them on subsequent syncs.
+Contacts uploaded to QRZ are tracked by their QRZ log ID and the connected-logbook scope, so Hamtrax skips them only when uploading to that same QRZ logbook.

 LoTW (Logbook of the World)